noxvoortella/Dynamic-Product-Ecosystem/README.md

 * **Sales/Marketing:** Aligns product strategy with market positioning and user acquisition strategies.
 * **Operations/Legal/Compliance:** Ensures scalability, legal soundness, and operational readiness.

-**Key Outcome:** A framework that involves more voices from the start ensures the product is viable from all business, technical, and user perspectives.
+**Key Outcome:** An approach that involves more voices from the start ensures the product is viable from all business, technical, and user perspectives.

 ## 2\.
 Agile Product Loop with Continuous Feedback